How Do I Navigate Shallow Waters in All Safety

 4. Go Slowly!

-Reduce your speed when navigating shallow waters to minimise the risk of running aground or striking submerged obstacles.
+Reduce your speed when navigating shallow waters to minimize the risk of running aground or striking submerged obstacles.

 5. Stay on the Centerline